rcltech/sls/lambda/README.md

-# Lambda Function for Firebase
+# Lambda Function

-This function will send a request to Firebase on behalf of the ESP8266.
-Required because ESP8266 is incapable of handling SSL.
+This function will send a request to Phoenix on behalf of the ESP8266.
+This is required because ESP8266 is incapable of handling SSL, and its probably a better idea to send graphql requests within a nodejs runtime.

 #### To Develop